dspringuel-va/blog-posts/server-sent-events/README.md

 # Server-Sent Events

-This post is about Server-Sent Events, a web standard to allow a server to send many response to the browser.
+This post is about Server-Sent Events, a web standard to allow a server to send many responses to the browser.

 ## Context
 When working on web applications, there are many UX problems that could be alleviated if the server would notify the client about events as they arrive.